HRMT70007

 Critical Performance:

-By the end of this course, students will have demonstrated the ability to identify essential elements of a human resources planning process, based on internal and external factors that impact the organization and are guided by the organization's strategic plan.
+By the end of this course, learners will be able to identify essential elements of a human resources planning process, influenced by internal and external factors and an organization's strategic plan.

 Learning Outcomes: